 - Steer clear of negativity.
 Including a measure of positivity as outlined above can naturally bring about less negativity, but there are further steps that can be taken as well.
 For instance, permit breaks from tasks that create irritation, providing needed time to de-stress.
 Place the focus on dealing with tasks which can be accomplished successfully, and find an alternative solution for those that are much too challenging, such as delegating those tasks to another relative or friend, or engaging the services of a specialist.

 - Leave the house.
 Having as active a lifestyle as possible outside the home is usually so refreshing for older adults.
 Help your elder loved ones go out for hair appointments, shopping excursions, visits with relatives, along with other fun outings, as much as they are comfortable.
 Even simply going outside and relaxing on the front porch when weather permits can substantially enhance someone’s mood and outlook.

-For seniors who need long term care in Burbank or the surrounding areas, our goal at JFS Care is to provide exceptional care that leads to the best possible quality of life.
-Our well trained and knowledgeable caregivers provide cheerful companionship, stimulating activities, transportation, and much more.
-Contact us or give us a call at (213) 383-2273 or toll free at (855) 455-2273 and see the difference our in-home care services can make for your loved one!
+For older adults who need long-term senior caregivers, our goal at JFS Care, a branch of Jewish Family Services in Santa Monica, is to provide exceptional care throughout Los Angeles County that leads to the best possible quality of life.
+Our highly-trained and knowledgeable caregivers provide cheerful companionship, stimulating activities, transportation, and much more.
+Contact us via email or give us a call at (213) 383-2273 or toll free at (855) 455-2273 and see the difference our in-home care services can make for your loved one!
 Click here to view our full service area.